eTextile/Lulu/Eagle/Lulu/README.md

 # TODO
 - Add communication bus system to reduce interconnections and simplify the light sources programming.
   - Ref: WS2812 LEDs ;-)
   - Ref: the pixie project : https://github.com/ytai/pixie
 - Optimize the heat dissipation produced by the power LED
 - Identifying distributors in Europe
+- Look for side LEDs 60-150 mA